Amaliegade 13: Conversion into apartments

 Møsting died in 1843.
 His widow sold the property in 1847 but lived in the apartment on the ground floor until her death in 1850.
-In 1845, 83 years old Joachim Dietrich Brandis, the queen's physician, had returned to the building.
+In 1845, 83 year old Joachim Dietrich Brandis, the queen's physician, had returned to the building.
 He now lived in the apartment on the first floor with his 30 years younger wife and their two children.
 Brandis died later that same year and the rest of the family moved out shortly thereafter.

 The new owner of the property was Lauritz Schmidt.
 He had served as pharmacist in Nakskov from 1732 to 1842 before moving to Copenhagen where he became the proprietor of a sugar refinery.
 He had previously been the owner of several prominent properties such as the Dehn Mansion in Bredgade (1842), Hellerupgård in Hellerup and the Peschier House in Holmens Kanal.

 In 1852, Amaliegade 13 was sold in auction to the merchant Josva From.
 He initially lived in the apartment of the first floor with his wife and two nieces.
-Ferdinand Victor Rottbøll, the owner of Holbæk Ladegård, resided in the apartment in the ground floor from 1854 to 1858.
-The apartment in the ground floor had by 1860 been taken over by the From family.
+Ferdinand Victor Rottbøll, the owner of Holbæk Ladegård, resided in the apartment on the ground floor from 1854 to 1858.
+The apartment on the ground floor had by 1860 been taken over by the From family.
 Nicolai Ulrich Fugl, the later bank manager of Privatbanken, lived in the apartment on the second floor with his wife and eight children from 1854 to 1862.
 They had previously lived on St. Thomas in the Danish West Indies.
 Diderich Cappelen, the owner of Hollen Iron Works in Norway, lived in the apartment on the first floor from 1858.
 His widow and daughter moved to Christiania after his death in 1866.